100 Years of Mateship

 See the patrons of Mateship

-The Prime Minister will also address the Winter Meeting of the National Governors Association, and the Embassy of Australia in Washington will host a reception honouring the US Governors in recognition of the 'first 100 years of Mateship' and further enhance our relationship as we look towards another century of partnership.
+As part of this partnership, the Embassy of Australia in Washington hosted a reception honouring the US Governors in recognition of the 'first 100 years of Mateship' and to further enhance our relationship as we look towards another century of partnership.